-We review hotels in Montreal, Quebec in Canada, with the best club or executive lounges.
+We review hotels in Montreal, Quebec, Canada, with the best club or executive lounges.
 Whether you are traveling as a couple, a family, or as a single business traveler, I conclude which hotel club lounge is best for you and has the best club lounge in Montreal.

 Montreal is the most populous municipality in the Canadian province of Quebec.
 It is a great city with loads of festivals, an exciting restaurant scene, and beautiful outdoor attractions.
-Celebrate Montreal’s history, culture, and joie de vivre at one of the luxury hotels in the city.
+Celebrate Montreal’s history, culture, and joie de vivre at one of the city’s luxury hotels.

 The best time to visit Montreal is in the summer months.
 June through to September are the busiest.
 To avoid the crowds, time your visit in April through May or September through October for quiet and warmth.
 You can fly direct to Montreal from London or most major American airport hubs.

 Luxury hotels in Montreal, Quebec, include the Four Seasons Hotel Montreal (no club lounge), Fairmont The Queen Elizabeth with a club lounge, Ritz-Carlton Montreal (no club lounge), Le Mount Stephen (no club lounge), W Montreal (no club lounge) Hotel Le St. James (no club lounge), along with numerous Hilton, Hyatt, and Marriott Bonvoy properties.